hnky/blog/How-to-use-Cognitive-Services-and-containers.md

 [Embed Video](https://www.youtube.com/watch?v=hdfbn4Q8jbo)

-### When to use Cognitive Services in containers
+## When to use Cognitive Services in containers?

-Running Cognitive Services in containers can be the solution for you if you have specific requirements or conttrainds making that make it impossible to run the services in Azure.
-But keep in mind it also adds an extra layer of complexity to your application, because you are now responsible for running and updating the container.
+Running Cognitive Services in containers can be the solution for you if you have specific requirements or constraints making that make it impossible to run Cognitive services in Azure.
+The most common scenarios include connectivity and control over the data.
+If you are running Cognitive Services in Azure all the infrastructure is taken care of, running them in containers moves the infrastructure responsibility, like performance and updating the container, to you.

-### Bandwith limitations and connectivity
 A case where you choose for container could be, if your connection to Azure is not stable enought.
 For instance if you have 1000's of document on-prem and you want to run OCR.
 If you use the Computer Vision OCR endpoint in the cloud you would need to send all the documents to the end point in azure, while if you run the container localy you only need to send the billing information every 15 minutes to Azure.

-### Control over data
-INAn other case would be if you are building a low latency app.  and you want to do face recognition.

 ### Features and benefits